BarHop

 For Bars

-• Angel Shots: The Angel Shot allows users to anonymously communicate with bar staff to report inappropriate behavior.
+• Angel Shots: The Angel Shot allows Users to anonymously communicate with bar staff to report inappropriate behavior.

 • Daily Specials: Bars can post a recurring daily special which are viewable on the user side of the application.